zng-ui/zng/crates/zng/README.md

 Enable ICC Profile metadata copy in images with "view" feature.

 Note that images are always color managed when decoding, this feature enables `ImageEntry::icc_profile`.

+#### `"image_fast_downscale"`
+Enable SIMD accelerated image downscaling.

+This is much faster and produces higher quality downscaled images, but adds ~1MB of binary code.

 #### `"audio_mp3"`
 Enable MP3 audio format with "view" feature.